tweag/python-monorepo-example/2017-11-16-linear-streams.md

 There are two aspects where linear types can help managing streams.
 Firstly, ensuring that the effects of a stream are performed at most once.
-Secondly, ensuring that resources associated to the stream, such as file handles, are promptly released when the stream is no longer needed.
+Secondly, ensuring that linear values contained in the stream are eventually used.

 The type of streams is kept as
 [Stream f m r](https://www.stackage.org/haddock/lts-9.17/streaming-0.1.4.5/Streaming-Internal.html#t:Stream)